apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 </div>
 <br>

 Fuck sending Bezos money though.
 I hate that dude.
 I don't care how rich and buff he is.
 Okay maybe that part is kinda hot.
 He looks good in leather.
-But why is he so boring otherwise?
-Kind of a turnoff.
-I don't like his wife either.
-The lip filler is objectifying, I think.
+But why is he such a square?
 Anyway, I digress.
 Storage.

 Storing that much data with Amazon is very expensive.
 The cheapest S3 tier appears to be $23/TB/month.
 So $276,000/PB/year.
 That's before the cost of actually using it ($0.005 per 1,000 writes, $0.0004 per 1,000 reads), which is also substantial.
 Big Jeff will fuck your Claude and your wallet.
 Let's pass.